jundalisay/superb/content/en/research/socrates/simple-republic/book-1/chapter-2.md

 {{< r a="Thrasymachus" >}}
 That's abominable of you, Socrates.
 You take the words in the sense which is most damaging to the argument.
 The forms of government differ.
 There are tyrannies, democracies, and aristocracies.

-<p>The government is the ruling power in each state.
+The government is the ruling power in each state.
 The different forms of government make laws democratical, aristocratical, tyrannical, with a view to their several interests.
-These laws, which are made by them for their own interests, are the justice which they deliver to their subjects.</p>
+These laws, which are made by them for their own interests, are the justice which they deliver to their subjects.

 Those who transgress them they punish as a breaker of the law, and as the unjust.
 That is what I mean in justice being the interest of all governments and the government having that power.
 Thus, everywhere there is one principle of justice, which is the interest of the stronger.
 {{< /r >}}